Fetal, Left-Side, and Cycling Sleep Positions: Reading the Body’s Nightly Constitutional Map

 • Constitutional treatment — not posture training — is the appropriate clinical response to involuntary sleep position changes.

-This is the third in a series of clinical essays on sleeping position as diagnostic signal.
+This is the third in a series of clinical essays on sleeping position as a diagnostic signal.
 In the first two pieces, I examined the significance of stomach sleeping and back sleeping — two positions at opposite ends of the energetic spectrum.
 Here I want to address the positions that occupy the middle ground: fetal sleeping, left-side sleeping, and the patterns that emerge from positional cycling through the night.

 I also want to return to a principle that runs through all of this analysis: the goal is not to prescribe a position.
 It is to understand what the body is already doing, and why.